Yedidya-Darshan-code/Card-magic-android/README.md

 - Built with Java for Android
 - Supports Android 5.0 (Lollipop) and higher
 - Implements clean architecture principles with separation of UI and business logic
-- Custom animations and transitions
+- Custom animations and transitions for enhanced user experience

 ## 🚀 Setup and Installation